awslabs/aws-sdk-swift/reference/0.x/AWSServiceCatalog/ServiceCatalogClientProtocol.md

 func listTagOptions(input: ListTagOptionsInput, completion: @escaping (ClientRuntime.SdkResult<ListTagOptionsOutputResponse, ListTagOptionsOutputError>) -> Void)
 ```

-### provisionProduct(input:​completion:​)
+### provisionProduct(input:completion:)

 Provisions the specified product.
 A provisioned product is a resourced instance of a product.
-For example, provisioning a product based on a CloudFormation template launches a
-CloudFormation stack and its underlying resources.
-You can check the status of this request using DescribeRecord.
-If the request contains a tag key with an empty list of values, there is a
-tag conflict for that key.
-Do not include conflicted keys as tags, or this causes
-the error "Parameter validation failed:​ Missing required parameter in
+For example, provisioning a product based on a CloudFormation template launches a CloudFormation stack and its underlying resources.
+You can check the status of this request using \[DescribeRecord\].
+If the request contains a tag key with an empty list of values, there is a tag conflict for that key.
+Do not include conflicted keys as tags, or this causes the error "Parameter validation failed: Missing required parameter in Tags\[N\]:Value".
-Tags\[N\]:​Value".

 ``` swift
 func provisionProduct(input: ProvisionProductInput, completion: @escaping (ClientRuntime.SdkResult<ProvisionProductOutputResponse, ProvisionProductOutputError>) -> Void)
 ```

-### rejectPortfolioShare(input:​completion:​)
+### rejectPortfolioShare(input:completion:)

 Rejects an offer to share the specified portfolio.